google/orbax/docs/checkpoint.md

 The actual loading will only be done when `.get()` is called on the `LazyValue`.

-Of course, for parameters saved using `flax.serialization` into a file containing many parameters, the loading does happen eagerly, regardless of whether `LazyValue` is used.
+Of course, for parameters aggregated into a single file containing many parameters, the loading does happen eagerly, regardless of whether `LazyValue` is used.
 However, parameters saved in this way should typically be small.

 ### Transformations